Gutter Done: Your Step-by-Step Guide to Installing Gutters and Downspouts

 What is the correct slope for a rain gutter?

-This slope allows gravity to move water efficiently toward the downspout without letting it pool or rush so fast that it overshoots the outlet.
-While essential for drainage, this gentle slope is virtually invisible from the ground, so your gutters will appear perfectly level.
+This pitch is critical for proper function.
+It allows gravity to move water efficiently toward the downspout without letting it pool or rush so fast that it overshoots the outlet.

 Can I install new gutters over a rotted fascia board?